+Albert Quesada is a Spanish dancer, choreographer and teacher.
+He trained at MDT (Amsterdam) and PARTS (Brussels) after his studies of philosophy and multimedia engineering in Barcelona.
 The exploration and translation of musical structures and compositions into choreography and the invitation of an audience to perceive and to listen to the proposed works, stands at the heart of Quesada’s choreographic work.
 Next to that, Albert is intrigued by group movement and dynamics, sparkled by his collaboration with ZOO/Thomas Hauert.
-Under the company ACME, he holds many artistic projects, both educational and for the stage.
+He holds many artistic projects, both educational and for the stage.

 Together with Katie Vickers he co-directs two educational programs in the USA: the Performing Arts Intensive at Mercersburg Academy, and Practicing Performance.